 American conductor, Andrew Neer (b.
-1982), was born in Tucker, Georgia and currently resides in Grosse Pointe, Michigan with his wife, Mary Lynn.
+1982), was born in Tucker, Georgia and has lived in Michigan most of his life, currently residing in Grosse Pointe, Michigan with his wife, Mary Lynn.
 He is quickly becoming known for his dynamic and expressive conducting style.
 His lifelong passion for music began studying piano at the age of five and continued through private study in piano, voice, and trumpet.
 He was very active as a young musician performing on many stages.

 He attended Central Michigan University (CMU) studying Composition, Trumpet and Music Theatre Performance.
 In his time at CMU, he had the privilege of studying with Dr. Eric Hoy Tucker (voice), Dr. Timothy Caldwell (voice), and Dr. Dennis Horton (trumpet).
 Though his main focus was on performance and singing, he composed throughout his undergraduate work.
 In addition to his private instrument instructors, Mr. Neer was privileged to work with composers Scott R. Harding, Jose-Luis Maurtua, and David R. Gillingham.